Introduction to AbaPerls

 Preparing Pre-Loaded Tables

 In many databases, there are tables into which you need load with data, before the application can start working.
-AbaPerls includes the tool INSFILGEN which reads an Excel workbook and from this generates INSERT-files.
+AbaPerls includes the tool INSFILGEN which reads an Excel workbook and from this generates an INSERT-file.

 Other SQL Utilities